mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-11-11-quipu-nelder-mead-solver-version-0-2.md

 The reason I made that change was that the original approach could result in an premature termination.
 In situations where the function being minimized is "flat" around the optimum, the search could stop early, with a wide simplex.
-Tightening the rules will force the simplex to contract around the minimum.
+Tightening the rules forces the simplex to contract around the minimum.

 As an example, in the basic usage, the tolerance is set to $0.001$.
 We can relax this: